 Sometimes, despite a therapist’s best efforts, therapy can end up triggering the same emotions and memories that a client is attending therapy to avoid.
 This is why a trauma-informed approach to therapy is critical for people who have been through traumatic events.
 In this post, we’ll take a deep dive into trauma-informed therapy and its benefits and how you can find a trauma-informed therapist today.

-At Zinnia Healing, we are proud to partner with some of the industry’s best trauma-informed therapists to offer our clients access to a broad range of psychiatry services.
+At Zinnia Health, we are proud to partner with some of the industry’s best trauma-informed therapists to offer our clients access to a broad range of psychiatry services.
 Call our intake specialists today at (855) 430-9439 to learn more.

 What Is Trauma-Informed Therapy?

 During trauma-informed therapy, healthcare providers take special care to account for a client’s history of trauma and take steps to avoid the re-traumatization of the client during therapy.
 Trauma-informed treatments require a thorough understanding from the therapist that the trauma people experience in the past can negatively impact their present, leading to a wide range of health issues and impacting their overall well-being.

 The framework of trauma-informed care includes the following: